learn-academy-2023-charlie/rails-challenges/validations_justin_yuehan.md

 # Validations Challenges
 Create a Rails application called company_contacts.
 The app will have a PostgreSQL database.✅
--   $ rails new company_contacts -d postgreql -T
+-   $ rails new company_contacts -d postgresql -T

 Generate a model called Account that has a username, a password, and an email.✅
 -   $ rails g model Account user_name:string email:string password:string